Top 5 Food Markets in Paris

 The most traditional one: Marché Mouffetard

 The next market in our top 5 food markets in Paris is the most traditional.
 Set in a an ancient square just off the adorable Rue Mouffetard, this market is typically Parisian.
 Locals love this market for its array of fresh produce, fish, meats and French specialities like charcuterie.
-The Marché Mouffetard is located in the historic Latin Quarter of Paris, within walking distance of monuments like the Pantheon and Notre Dame Cathedral.
-I love to visit this market in the early afternoon to grab a picnic lunch to enjoy at the nearby Jardin du Luxembourg.
+The Marché Mouffetard is located in the historic Latin Quarter of Paris (we run a free walking tour in this neighborhood), within walking distance of monuments like the Pantheon and Notre Dame Cathedral.
+I love to visit this market in the early afternoon to grab a picnic lunch to enjoy at the nearby Jardin du Luxembourg (Discover our picnic ideas in Paris).

 Marché Mouffetard: 139 Rue Mouffetard, 75005